-On the top of that, they may use a simple practical test (they ask you to design, or to evaluate, a simple marketing campaign), to assess your readiness for the job, and to see the way you think and the way you work.
-Let’s have a look at some common questions right now (find advice in the brackets).
+They may also use a simple practical test in an interview with you (asking you to design a simple logo, or to evaluate a simple marketing campaign, or even a complex one), trying to assess your readiness for the job, and to see the way you think about marketing and advertising, and the way you work on your designs.

 - Have you ever heard about Guerrilla marketing?

 - What marketing channels are the most effective for [name of the field] business?

 - How would you describe our position on the local market?

 - Do you have any hobby?
 Try to sell me your hobby.

 - Tell me the difference of direct and indirect marketing.